flenniken/statictea/docs/parseCmdLine.md

 # getCodeLength

 Return the length of the code in the line.
 The code starts at codeStart and cannot exceed the given length.
-The code ends when there is a comment, a pound sign, or the end is reached.
+The code ends when there is a comment (a pound sign), or the end is reached.
 The input length is returned on errors.

 ```nim
 func getCodeLength(line: string; codeStart: Natural; length: Natural): Natural